Category Archives: practice techniques

 Tai Chi Cha Cha and the Left-Hand Pizz Stress Challenge

-(Or just give me a Xanax with a scotch on the rocks.)
 So first the universe said to me, “and you will greatly expand your left-hand pizzicato skills this week.”
-Last week and into this scores have been arriving via … Continue reading

-Leave a Comment
+Leave a comment

 Filed under International Street Cannibals, North Carolina School of the Arts, practice techniques, sabbatical journal